Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Low-density expansions for fermions

 \subsection{Density Dependence of the Correlation Functions}

-We have above determined the connection between the dynamical correlation function $\Gamma_{\rm dd}(r)$ and the effective interaction $v_{\rm CW}(r)$.
+We have in Eq. (\ref{eq:optmany}) derived the connection between the dynamical correlation function $\Gamma_{\rm dd}(r)$ and the effective interaction $v_{\rm CW}(r)$.
 To complete the calculation of the low-density limit of the energy for local correlation operators, we must establish the connection between $\tilde v_{\rm CW}(0+)$ and the scattering length $a_0$ because $\tilde v_{\rm CW}(0+)$ is calculated with the optimal correlation function (\ref{eq:optmany}) of the many-body problem at {\rm finite density,} and not with the solution of the vacuum scattering equation (\ref{eq:scatteq}).
 To calculate the correction, let

 Then

 The last line follows because $v(r)|\delta\psi(r)|^2$ is of order ${\cal O}(v^3)$, and the mixed term is zero due to the scattering equation (\ref{eq:scatteq}).
 Since we have eliminated the potentially singular bare potential, we can expand the kinetic energy term to get